 Considering the biggest advantage in Digital Marketing is the measurability factor & the availability of a large number of audience, most companies will find it suitable to invest in paid ads in the Digital field.

-On the cost factor also if a marketer sees, then Digital marketing is way more cost effective than offline field & companies also can specifically target the relevant audience.
+Also on the cost factor, if a marketer sees, then Digital Marketing is way more cost effective than offline field & companies also can specifically target the relevant audience.

 Things like internet penetration rate & initiatives like Digital India would also add more sugar coating for those in the Digital Marketing field.